Alaskan King Comforter

 What's better for an Alaskan King: comforter or duvet?

-A duvet with a removable cover is often more practical because you can wash the cover without dealing with the massive comforter itself.
-However, quality Alaskan King duvet covers are harder to find than comforters.
+A duvet with a removable cover is often more practical because you can wash the cover in a standard machine without dealing with the massive comforter itself.
+However, inserting a duvet into a 120" x 120" cover is a workout.
+Standalone comforters are simpler but require commercial washers.

 Related Pages